 Even if you’ve had a new 409A valuation since your strike price was set, it’s possible that the difference between the fair market value and your strike price are still small enough that the tax liability is small, making early exercise still worthwhile.

 Qualified Small Business Stock

-A more subtle benefit of exercising early when the company is valued under $50M is that the stock may be considered Qualified Small Business Stock (QSBS).
-If it is, then if you’ve held the asset for 5 years or longer, then you’ll pay 0% capital gains to the IRS at the point of sale.
+There’s a more subtle benefit of exercising early if the company has gross assets under $50M: the stock may be considered Qualified Small Business Stock (QSBS).
+If it is considered QSBS, and if you’ve held the stock for 5 years or longer at the point of sale, then you’ll pay 0% capital gains to the IRS during that sale.

 To see how much this matters, let’s say that the company IPOs 4 years into your tenure.
 It does well in the market, and 5 years after your start date, you decide you’d like to sell everything at the current price of $40.
 You have your entire stock option grant of 20,000 shares vested and exercised now, so the gross sales here will be 20,000⨉$40=$800,000, and the price paid was your strike price times the number of shares, so 20,000⨉$0.30=$6,000.
 For non-QSBS shares, you’ll be taxed federal capital gains, which is going to be at least 15% and possibly more. ($800,000-$6,000)⨉15%=$119,100.
 For QSBS shares, you pay no federal capital gains2, so you save that entire $119,100!
 You’ll likely still owe state capital gains taxes, which can still be hefty, but you have to pay that regardless.

 If you’re weighing your different offers, here are some questions you should be asking about the equity to make sense of this.
 Each of these things is unlikely to be in the offer letter.

 - How long is the post-termination exercise window?